How to Roll Out and Roll Back Changes in Stage

 Check the status of the staged update run:

-Wait for the first stage to complete, then check for approval requests:
+Wait for the first stage to complete.
+The prod before stage requires approval before starting:

 kubectl get approvalrequests -n my-app-namespace